Image

 Behavior

-Generally nocturnal, hellbenders hang out under rocks in fast-moving water during the day and emerge at night to crawl along the river bottom with their grippy toe pads, hunting for crayfish and other prey items.
-They are thought to have relatively small home ranges of around 2,000 square meters .
+Generally nocturnal.
+Hellbenders hang out under rocks in fast-moving water during the day and emerge at night to crawl along the river bottom with their grippy toe pads, hunting for crayfish and other prey items.
+They are thought to have relatively small home ranges of around 2,000 square meters.
 Hellbenders are typically solitary creatures, except during the nesting season, when males engage in ferocious battles over prime nesting habitat.

 Reproduction

-As a long-lived species, hellbenders don’t reach sexual maturity until five or six years of age.
-They reproduce late August to October .
 Females can produce 150-450 eggs each season and may lay eggs in multiple burrows with different males.
-Once the eggs are fertilized, the male will chase the female away and protect the eggs himself while they mature, warding off predators and fanning them with his tail to ensure they get enough oxygen.
-The eggs hatch in 45 to 75 days.
-Young hellbenders look much like tiny adults, except with small frilly gills, which they lose at about 1.5 years of age.
+Once the eggs are fertilized, the male will chase the female away and protect the eggs himself while they mature, warding off predators and fanning the eggs with his tail to ensure they get enough oxygen.
+Eggs hatch in 45 to 75 days.

 Diet

-Hellbenders eat mostly crayfish, but will occasionally also eat insects, small fish, tadpoles, frogs, water snakes or even other salamanders.
+Hellbenders eat mostly crayfish, but will also eat insects, small fish, tadpoles, frogs, water snakes or even other salamanders.

 Read More About the Hellbender